Applying Procedural Analysis Theory

 Incidentally, another group in which projection is strong is children.
 Up to a certain age a child is incapable of imagining how another would see a landscape when viewed from a different direction: “The child always considers his own perspective as absolute” (Piaget, 1955).
 Children also attribute animals with human characteristics: anthropomorphic animal stories are a regular staple of children’s books.

 Identifying the evolutionary origin of projection has been a long-standing problem.
-Particularly, the quest for an archetype (by which I mean, the earliest instance of the mechanism, to serve as a model).
+Particularly, the quest for an archetype (by which I mean, the earliest or purest instance of the mechanism, to serve as a model).
 It seems evident that females have a greater tendency to project than males, but this, little more than an opinion, is unsatisfactory.
 Though an archetype remains elusive, the following scenario may be instructive.

 Suppose a man and a woman are in conversation.
 The two are unfamiliar with each others’ political views.
 Whether this meeting constitutes an interview for a relationship is by-the-by, but if it is, it may well amplify the effect.